jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 And so, by sheer serendipity, utter jamminess of being in a particular place at a particular time, I found myself on yet another storming camping trip.
 It’s interesting how much chance affects who you cave with and which trips you do.
-Neither of us had planned to cave with the other again this expedition and yet there we were, at the entrance to Vrtnarija, ready to face the darkness once more.
+Neither of us had planned to cave with the other again this expedition and yet there we were, at the entrance to *Vrtnarija*, ready to face the darkness once more.

 “Well,” one of us said, “here we go again.”